Stef-01/Stef-01/README.md

 1. **Thottunkal, S.** Comparing LLM Output to Physician Notes for Pharmacogenomics (*MDPI: Journal of Personalized Medicine*).

-2. **Thottunkal, S.** AI Enabled Synthetic Bioweapons, a critical perspective on the current landscape of nucleic screening, and considerations for the EO’s AI Action Plan *Disaster Medicine and Public Health Preparedness, Cambridge Press (Submitted August 2025).
+2. **Thottunkal, S.** AI Enabled Synthetic Bioweapons, a critical perspective on the current landscape of nucleic screening, and considerations for the EO's AI Action Plan *Disaster Medicine and Public Health Preparedness, Cambridge Press (Submitted August 2025).

 3. **Thottunkal, S.**, Katie Chang, Judy Fan, Auddithio Nag, David Rhew, Bussina A, Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative.